What Does PR Mean in Running? PR vs PB Explained

 Quick Answer: What Does PR Mean in Running?

-PR means personal record.
-In running, it usually means your fastest time for a specific race distance.
-If your best 5K is 28:40 and you run 27:55, you just set a new 5K PR.
+PR stands for personal record.
+In running, a PR is the fastest time you have recorded for a specific distance or event.
+If your old 5K best is 28:40 and you run 27:55, then 27:55 becomes your new 5K PR.

 PR vs PB: Are They the Same Thing?

 Most runners use PR and PB to talk about the same thing.
-They mean your best performance for a distance.
+Both mean your best performance for a distance.

-Here is the small difference I would teach a new runner.
+There is one practical difference I like to teach.
 A PR is usually your best official race time for a set distance.
-A PB can also be used more casually for your best effort in training, a parkrun, a trail route, or a course you run often.
+A PB can be used a little more loosely for a strong training run, a local route, a parkrun, or a trail course.

 What Counts as a Running PR?

-A running PR should be tied to a clear distance or course.
-That way you are comparing the same thing each time.
+A running PR should be tied to a clear distance, event, or course.
+That way you are not comparing a downhill 5K to a hilly 5K, or a treadmill run to a certified road race.

 | PR type | Example | How to think about it |